feberts/game-server/README.md

 # Game server

-This project provides a server for multiplayer games.
+This project provides a lightweight server for multiplayer games.
 The main features are:

 - a framework that allows new games to be added easily
 - a uniform yet flexible API for all games